Mission: Impossible – Dead Reckoning Part One: Plot

-The Sevastopol, a next-generation Russian stealth submarine on its inaugural mission, 74 days after traveling 25,000 nautical miles, passing through all the navies of the world without being detected, activates an advanced active learning defense system using a two-piece cruciform key.
-The AI, designated "the Entity", becomes sentient and goes rogue after deceiving the submarine crew into thinking an enemy submarine was nearby and attacking themselves with a torpedo, killing all aboard and sinking the Sevastopol in the Bering Sea.
+The Sevastopol, a next-generation Russian stealth submarine named after the Ukrainian city of same name, on its inaugural mission, activates an advanced active learning defense system using a two-piece cruciform key.
+The AI appears to become sentient and deceives the submarine crew into attacking themselves with their own torpedo, killing all aboard and sinking the Sevastopol in the Bering Sea.
+The AI, calling itself the "Entity", disappears into cyberspace.

-World powers compete to obtain the cruciform key in hopes of controlling the Entity.
+World powers compete to obtain the key in hopes of controlling the Entity.
 IMF agent Ethan Hunt travels to the Empty Quarter of the Arabian Desert and retrieves one piece of the key from disavowed MI6 agent Ilsa Faust, faking her death to shield her from a bounty.
-In Washington, D.C., Ethan infiltrates a U.S. Intelligence Community briefing for Director of National Intelligence Denlinger, where CIA Director Eugene Kittridge explains that the Entity can manipulate cyberspace to control global defense intelligence and financial networks.
-Ethan reveals himself and forces him to admit to placing the bounty on Ilsa, then escapes, determined to destroy the Entity.
+Ethan then infiltrates a U.S. Intelligence Community briefing in Washington, D.C. for Director of National Intelligence Denlinger, where CIA Director Eugene Kittridge explains that the Entity can manipulate cyberspace to control global defense intelligence and financial networks.
+Ethan reveals himself and forces Kittridge to admit to placing the bounty on Ilsa before escaping, intending to destroy the Entity.

-Ethan and his IMF teammates Benji Dunn and Luther Stickell travel to Abu Dhabi International Airport to intercept the second piece of the key.
-It is revealed to be a fake, although Ethan encounters Grace, a thief who steals the first piece of the key from him, while Luther and Benji disarm a hoax nuclear device.
-Ethan is pursued by US agents but recognizes Gabriel, his old enemy who is a liaison works for an Entity with ties to his pre-IMF past, and aborts the mission, scattering the team.
-Grace escapes to Rome and is apprehended, but Ethan rescues her from local authorities, the US agents, and an Entity operative named Paris.
-Grace escapes again, while Ethan rejoins Luther, Benji, and Ilsa.
+Ethan and his IMF teammates Benji Dunn and Luther Stickell travel to Abu Dhabi International Airport to intercept the second piece of the key, though it is revealed to be a fake.
+While pursued by American agents, Ethan encounters Grace, a thief who steals the first piece of the key from him.
+Ethan aborts the mission when he recognizes Gabriel, a shadowy figure from his pre-IMF past now acting as a liaison for the Entity.
+Grace escapes to Rome but is apprehended by police.
+Ethan arrives and frees her from custody while evading police, American agents, and an Entity operative named Paris.
+Grace escapes again, and Ethan rejoins Luther, Benji, and Ilsa.